WebAssembly/exception-handling/document/core/exec/instructions.rst

 Exiting an exception handler ............................

-When the end of a :ref:`try <syntax-try>` instruction is reached without a jump, exception or trap, then the following steps are performed. the exception handler, then the following steps are performed.
+When the end of a :ref:`try <syntax-try>` instruction is reached without a jump, exception, or trap, then the following steps are performed. the exception handler, then the following steps are performed.

 1. Let :math:`m` be the number of values on the top of the stack.